United Kingdom constitutional law: History

 Under William the Conqueror, advised by a King's Council (Curia Regis), the Domesday Book was compiled in 1086 cataloguing all land and labour to levy taxes.
 Just 12 per cent of people were free, while the feudal system made others serfs, slaves or bordars and cottars.
-In 1190 Richard the Lionheart, more closely tied with the Pope in Rome, joined the Third Crusade to invade the Holy land, but at great cost.
-Taxes levied by Richard I, and his successor King John to pay for the wars led to intense discontent, and the aristocracy forcing the King to sign the Magna Carta 1215.
+In 1190 Richard the Lionheart, more closely tied with the Pope in Rome, joined the Third Crusade to invade the Holy Land, but at great cost.
+Taxes levied by Richard I, and his successor King John to pay for the wars led to intense discontent, and the aristocracy forcing the King to sign Magna Carta.
 This was a commitment to hold 'common counsel' before any taxation, hold courts at a fixed place, hold trials according to law or before an accused's peers, guarantee free movement of people for trade, and give back common land.
 Failure to abide by Magna Carta led to the First Barons' war, and the popular legend of Robin Hood emerged: a returned crusader who robbed from the rich to give to the poor.
 The commitments on common land were soon recast in the Charter of the Forest 1217, signed at St Paul's by Henry III.
 These documents established that the monarch, even with apparent authority from God, was bound by law, and it remains 'the nearest approach to an irrepealable "fundamental statute" that England has ever had.'
 Throughout the Middle Ages, common land was a source of welfare for common people, peasant labourers bound by a feudal system of control.
 In 1348, the Black Death struck England, and killed around a third of the population.
 As peasants lost their lords, and there was a shortage of workers, wages rose.
 The King and Parliament responded with the Statute of Labourers 1351 to freeze wage rises.
 This led to the Peasants' Revolt of 1381, where leaders demanded an end to feudalism, and for everything to be held in common.
 Despite the revolt's violent repression, slavery and serfdom broke down, yet most people remained without any substantial liberty, in political or economic rights.
 As sheep farming became more profitable than agricultural work, enclosures of common land dispossessed more people, who turned into paupers and were punished.

-Under Henry VIII, to seal a divorce from Catherine of Aragon and marry Anne Boleyn, who he soon beheaded for supposed infidelity, the Church of England was declared separate from Rome in the Act of Supremacy 1534, with the King as the head.
+Under Henry VIII, to seal a divorce from Catherine of Aragon and marry Anne Boleyn (who he soon beheaded for supposed infidelity), the Church of England was declared separate from Rome in the Act of Supremacy 1534, with the King as the head.
 The Law in Wales Act 1535 united Wales and England in one administrative system, while the King became ever more despotic, executing the Lord Chancellor, Sir Thomas More in 1535, and dissolving the monasteries and murdering those who resisted.
-After Henry VIII died, power struggles followed the death of his son Edward VI at age 15.

-Elizabeth I, the daughter of Henry VIII and Anne Boleyn, took the throne in 1558.
-Half a century of prosperity followed as Elizabeth I avoided wars, and founded corporations including the East India Company to monopolise trade routes.
+After Henry VIII died, and power struggles following the death of his boy Edward VI at age 15, Elizabeth I, the daughter of Henry VIII and Anne Boleyn, took the throne in 1558.
+Half a century of prosperity followed as Elizabeth I avoided wars, but founded corporations including the East India Company to monopolise trade routes.
 Under her successor, James I, further companies were created to colonise North America, including the London Company and the Virginia Company in 1606, and the Massachusetts Bay Company in 1628.
 Many religious dissidents left England to settle the new world.